Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

 ![Sigmoid Formula](/content/learn/math/functions/sigmoid-formula.png)

-**e** is a famous constant (Euler's number) used in math everywhere, it's value is approximately 2.718
+**e** is a famous constant (Euler's number) used in math everywhere, its value is approximately 2.718

 **f(x) = 1 / (1 + e^(-x))**